 The empowerment process lies at the heart of the EVT, promoting the inclusion and self-determination of local stakeholders through collective, culturally grounded activities (such as initial interviews, workshops, meetings and assemblies).
 This process is guided and accompanied by two facilitators (one female and one male) who have the necessary technical expertise and experience, and who are not members of the CFF to avoid a conflict of interest.
 For Indigenous and Traditional Peoples (ITPs), the tool is consistent with the practice of Free, Prior and Informed Consent (FPIC) throughout the decision-making process.

-Further information on how the Tool is implemented can be found at EVT Factsheet (2pp) and EVT Abstract for CFF users (5pp).
+Further information on how the Tool is implemented can be found at EVT Factsheet (2pp) and Abstract for EVT users (5pp).

 EVT Context